mangleshyadav/React-Blog-Demo/README.md

-# This Demo is using React 16v to show List of Blogs, Authors and comments - by Manglesh Yadav
+# This Demo is developed using Reactjs to show List of Blogs, Authors and comments - by Manglesh Yadav
 ## Following libraries and features are used:

 * Bootstrap 4.